jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 </div>

-This weapon has a very short, fixed-length buttstock to shift its mass closer to the operator's body where it's most easily supported.
-If it had the 33° grip angle that's most common in modern carbines, then the short stock would make it uncomfortable for the wrist of the shooter's dominant hand; so the grip is instead nearly vertical (a mere 13°) as in a PDW.
+This weapon has a very short, fixed-length buttstock to shift its mass closer to the operator's body where it's more easily supported.
+If it had the 33° grip angle that's most common in modern carbines, then the short stock would make it uncomfortable for the wrist of the operator's dominant hand; so the grip is instead nearly vertical (a mere 13°) as in a PDW.
 The RC1 is meant to be as lightweight as practicable, in order to limit muscle fatigue so the shooter can more easily keep his sights steady on the target.

+The trigger is smooth to operate and relatively light, with a 4-lb pull weight.
+The fire selector operates with just 57° of rotation so we don't have to bother with a full 90° before gettin' down to business.
+The bolt-release paddle is enlarged to give me an easier target to smack.
+Inside the buffer tube is a multi-stage recoil spring meant for smoother operation with less felt recoil.

 ![Velocity™ 4-lb trigger, 3D-printed copolyester trigger guard, V7™ short-throw titanium selector, Seekins™ enlarged bolt-release paddle, Aero™ lower parts kit, ArmaSpec™ Stealth Recoil Spring.][progress-2020-06-22]
 *Light trigger & custom guard, selector, mag release, & assorted lower innards*